 People are sometimes uncertain when it comes to buying footwear for walking, ‘do I need shoes or boots?’
-Here are 5 things to consider when choosing between the two:
+Here are some things to consider when choosing between the two:

-1. Terrain – Before choosing which pair to wear consider the terrain you will be walking on.
+Before choosing which pair to wear consider the terrain you will be walking on.
 If you are walking on established and maintained pathways or road/street surfaces then you probably only need a shoe.
-If you are planning on walking off the beaten track or on sharp rugged terrain you may want to go with your boots for the extra support and protection.
+If you are planning on walking off the beaten track or on sharp rugged terrain, you may want to go with boots for the extra support and protection they offer.

-2. Weight – Walking shoes are usually a lot lighter than boots.
-If you’re on a short walk then you don’t want heavy boots on your feet weighing you down, you’re better off with a shoe so you’re lighter on your feet.
+Walking shoes are usually a lot lighter than boots.
+If you’re on a short walk you don’t want heavy boots weighing you down, so you’re better off with a shoe which will feel lighter on your feet.
 If you’re walking around all day a lighter shoe makes all the difference.

-3. Weather – The weather can influence your decision as to what you wear on your feet.
+The weather can influence your decision as to what you wear on your feet.
 If it is a hot or mild day you may opt for a walking shoe so your feet don’t get hot and sweaty.
-However if there has been rain that will likely mean wet ground and muddy pathways, in this case you may want to wear your boots to reduce the chance of getting wet feet.
+However if there has been rain that will likely mean wet ground and muddy pathways.
+In this case you may want to wear your boots to reduce the chance of getting wet feet.
 You will also be more stable on your feet in boots if the ground is muddy or slippery.
-(There’s nothing worse than wearing walking shoes and stepping into a thick muddy puddle then pulling your foot out, minus the shoe, as I have discovered)

-4. Protection – People prefer walking boots as they protect your ankles from scrapes and bumps where the terrain is a bit harsher, the high support can also reduce the severity of any twists and sprains.
-However you’re lighter on your feet with walking shoes and tend to take better care with where you step.
+Many people prefer walking boots as they protect your ankles from scrapes and bumps when the terrain is a bit harsher.
+The high support can also reduce the severity of any twists and sprains.
+However, you’ll feel lighter on your feet with walking shoes and will tend to take better care with where you step.